 It took a while to figure out what kind of business can be suitable for people with mental disabilities.
 At the beginning they tried to work in the clothes industry, but many of them, in a moment of bad mood, will take scissors and cut some of the clothes already done.
 After several trials the success idea occurred to be a factory of… jam.

 We started to produce jams of different, original tastes.
 Some of our workers could cut fruits, other wash jars or put labels.
 At the beginning we produced jam in the place they live, we have a special home for all of them.
 But it occurred to be very complicated because they are not able to distinguish between work time and free time so it happened that in the middle of the work they would go to their room and sleep.
 We decided to try with two separated places and it worked.

 Today they not only have their own jam factory, but also a cafeteria, where people can come, buy jam, drink good coffee and meet some of the people with mental disabilities.

 We started with the coffee shop more than a year ago.
 It’s a good chance to connect people with mental disabilities with the rest of the society.
 At the beginning they felt really shy, they didn’t want to speak with “normal” people, they felt different from them.

 Now they are much more open, some of them learned foreign languages or even changed job after getting the qualification.
 They serve coffee to clients, smiling and chatting, as we could observe ourselves.
 But dreams and plans are even bigger.

 Although dreams are big, the daily duties are quite challenging.
-Work with people with mental disability requires a lot of patience, strength and commitment.
+Working with people with mental disabilities requires a lot of patience, strength and commitment.